jcarlos-prieto/niliBOX/resources/API.md

 ### Audio subsystem
 The audio subsystem handles the audio devices.<br>
 Every audio device can be identified in 3 different ways:
-- *Unique id*: A string that identifies an audio device available in the system</li>
+- *Device name*: A string that identifies an audio device available in the system</li>
+- *Device id*: An integer identifying an audio device that has been open and can be used for input/output operations</li>
 - *Description*: A string providing a readable name for the audio device</li>
-- *Handler id*: An integer identifying an audio device that has been open and can be used for input/output operations</li>

 When an audio device is open, a parameter <i>mode</i> must be provided.
 The <i>mode</i> is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i>.
 This is the meaning of each value:
 - *samplerate*: Integer - Audio rate in samples per second.
 The standard values are 8000, 11020, 16000, 22040, 32000, 44080 and 48000</li>